Louis-XIV-bis/predict_ploidy_ABR/README.md

 7. **Plot Histograms**: Generates histograms of the ABR values for visualization.
 8. **Predict Ploidy**: Predict the ploidy using the model in **/scripts/model**.

+Note: for the predicting model, you may want to generate the data first, train your own model and replace the one in the folder to add for instance new classes.
+The model is a basic random forest classifier.

 ## Usage
 ### System requirements